More of your food recovery questions, answered by our Dietetics team

 2) What are your tips to stop getting ‘addicted’ to one type of food in Anorexia Nervosa recovery?

-The desire to eat the same food or a small range of foods in recovery is a common problem.
+The desire to eat the same food or a small range of foods in Anorexia Nervosa recovery is a common problem.
 Specific foods will become both familiar and safe, and the feelings that accompany the food (physical and emotional) feel manageable.
 The fear of branching out and eating foods which are not part of your usual repertoire can create fear and uncertainty.
 Recovery is about freedom and flexibility around food so there is a constant need to challenge what you eat.
 Try some of these tips to avoid becoming stuck:

-• Identify foods you would like to include – maybe think about your favourite prior to having an eating disorder
+• Identify foods you would like to include – maybe think about your favourite prior to having an eating disorder.

-• Plan ahead and create a meal plan
+• Plan ahead and create a meal plan.

-• Try changing brands and flavours of food as a step towards making bigger changes
+• Try changing brands and flavours of food as a step towards making bigger changes.

-• Pace yourself and take it slowly
+• Pace yourself and take it slowly.

-• Find a way of holding yourself accountable by sharing your intentions with someone else
+• Find a way of holding yourself accountable by sharing your intentions with someone else.

-• Seek support when you introduce a new food and ask someone to join you whilst you challenge yourself
+• Seek support when you introduce a new food and ask someone to join you whilst you challenge yourself.

-• Celebrate your successes however small they may feel – every positive choice is a step towards recovery
+• Celebrate your successes however small they may feel – every positive choice is a step towards recovery.

 Snacks are very important in recovery.
 They ensure that you follow a regular eating pattern and provide you with energy mid-morning and in the afternoon, improving concentration and decreasing tiredness and irritability.
 As mentioned previously, recovery is about freedom and flexibility around food so there is a constant need to challenge foods which feel new or unfamiliar.
 It is good to vary your snack choices, giving yourself the room to try new things.